cu-mkp/m-k-manuscript-data/_texts/p-096v_tl.md

 ## Color of water

-For the color of water, pass a <span class="tl">lime doulce</span> on the guards to whiten them, then the <span class="tl">burnisher</span>.
+<span class="add">For</span> the color of water, pass a <span class="tl">lime doulce</span> on the guards to whiten them, then the <span class="tl">burnisher</span>.
 Next, one makes them pass blue until they become grey.
 Next, when they are still moderately hot, pass the <span class="m">bloodstone</span> over them, and when they cool, one turns them to reheat them, for the color of water is made only by several goes.
 And if the guards were not warm, the <span class="m">bloodstone</span> would scrape & undo the color.
 One needs to heed that guards do not pass too grey, for they would give off filth that would prevent the color from taking.
-One needs almost one day for preparing, softening, and setting the color of water, but as they pass a little blue, it is enough for grey & another color.
-Grey is the lesser color after varnish which is of two colors, either yellow or black.
+One needs almost one <span class="ms"><span class="tmp">day</span></span> for preparing, softening, & setting the color of water, but as they pass a little blue, it is enough for grey & another color.
+Grey is the lesser color after <span class="m">varnish</span> which is of two colors, either yellow or black.